 A Four Minute Read

-A common roadblock to implementing business process improvement projects is the conceit that the work is “too complex” or “customer-centered” to “follow process.”
-Demands are too dynamic, or unpredictable, the refrain goes – having a process would only limit the ability to get work done.
+Clients frequently tell me that we can’t improve their business, because the work is “too complex” or “customer-centered” to “follow process.”
+Demands are too dynamic, or unpredictable, their refrain goes – being shackled to a process would only limit the ability to get real work done.

-I have coached project managers with multi-million dollar portfolios who bristle at the very idea of following a project management process, for example.
+I have coached project managers with multi-million dollar portfolios who bristle at the very idea of following a project management process.
 (And don’t get the Agilistas started on the human bondage that is “process”.)
 “My project is so unique,” they say, “it could never fit within the arbitrary constraints of a process.”

 This perception, while widespread, is false.

-It is a fundamental misunderstanding of what “process” actually is – versus, say, “operating procedures.”
-True, SOPs or standard work, are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions become frustrating.
+This is a fundamental misunderstanding of what “process” actually is – versus, say, “operating procedures.”
+SOPs or standard work are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions become frustrating.
 And, ultimately, ignored.

-It may seem paradoxical, but it is that very framework – the built-in limitations – that create the freedom.
+It may sound paradoxical, but it is that very framework – the built-in limitations – that create the freedom.